seanmc9/zoom/README.md

 ## Zoom

-A token that goes Zoom.
+A token that goes zoom.

 Steps:
 1. Deploy.